neondatabase/postgres-sample-dbs/README.md

 Chinook digital media store database (11 tables, 2280 KB)

-Navigate to the directory where you cloned the repositpry or downloaded the dump file, and run the following command:
+Navigate to the directory where you cloned the repository or downloaded the dump file, and run the following command:

 ```bash
 psql -d "postgres://[user]:[password]@[hostname]/chinook" -f chinook.sql